JBrosDevelopment/scone/README.md

 }

 void: main() {
-    // Create a new Color object with default values (R: 0, G: 0, B: 0)
+    // Create a new Color object with default values
     Color: color1 = Color {};

-    // Thanks to the alias tag, the compiler infers the constructor function here
+    // The alias tag allows the compiler to infer the `new` function
     Color: color2 = new(255, 255, 255);

     // Accessing a static method that returns a white Color object